Credit cards can be a convenient and more secure alternative to using cash to make purchases.

 1. Using a credit card to build credit

 Payment history is typically reported to the three major credit reference agencies.
-Making your payments on time and in full can help you establish a pattern of responsible borrowing and can help you boost your credit, whereas late payments can negatively impact your credit.
+Making your payments on time and in full can help you establish a pattern of responsible borrowing and can help you boost your credit, whereas late or missing payments can negatively impact your credit.

 2. Pay down debt

-Using a credit card for purchases may seem counterintuitive since it’s one of the ways people can accumulate debt.
+Using a credit card may seem counterintuitive since it’s one of the ways people can accumulate debt.
 But when used strategically — like to take advantage of an introductory 0% APR for balance transfer offers — a credit card can actually help you pay off debt.

 Many credit cards offer balance transfers with low or no interest for an introductory period.
 If you transfer high-interest debt and pay it off before the promotional period ends, you could save yourself a bundle on interest charges.